 Service Data Unit (SDU).

 Figure 1-1 illustrates the relationship of the LTP protocol defined in this document and protocols at the layers above and below LTP.
 From the point of view of protocols above LTP (e.g., Bundle Protocol), the service LTP provides is optionally reliable delivery of layer-(N+1) PDUs across a link (represented by the dotted lines in the figure).
-From LTP’s point of view, delivery across a particular data link is provided by a layer-(N-1) service such as the CCSDS Encapsulation Service.
+For LTP, the interface to the data link is via either direct encapsulation in CCSDS Space Packets or via the CCSDS Encapsulation Service.

 Figure 1-1 : LTP’s Relationship to Neighboring Protocols